 It is more important these days for people to know where and how their goods were produced.
 Sprout Social "surveyed 1,000 U.S. consumers on their transparency beliefs, expectations and desires to develop this study, From Risk to Responsibility: Social Media and the Evolution of Transparency.
 First and foremost, our research found that 86% of Americans say transparency from businesses is more important than ever before."
 This information is important because people want to know about the processes behind production, labor conditions, how eco-friendly the company is, and consumers also care about authenticity.

-Conscious consumers care more about buying products from eco-friendly and sustainable companies now more than ever.
-People want to buy from brands that align with their values and are even willing to pay more.
-Environmentally friendly products and sustainable marketing strategies, like adding QR codes on the packaging to ensure their supply chain transparency, attract lasting customers.
+Conscious consumers want to buy from brands that align with their values and are even willing to pay more for those brands.
 People simply frown upon excessive printing nowadays and since dynamic QR codes can be edited content-wise, it ensures there will be less waste.

-QR code uses continue to improve the customer experience and that's why they are here to stay.
-Making consumers' lives easier by incorporating QR codes into your digital marketing strategy will strengthen their trust, comfort, and convenience of choosing your eco-friendly and transparent decision.
+QR codes continue to improve the customer experience and provide interesting and engaging content in diverse ways.
+Making consumers' lives easier by incorporating QR codes into your digital marketing strategy will strengthen their trust and make them choose you over a competitor.

-Dive into the technology that only continues to gain momentum year by year.
-Sign up for Supercode's QR code generator software to achieve your goals today.
+Dive into the technology that only continues to gain momentum year after year.
+Sign up for Supercode QR code generator to achieve your sustainability goals today.